 I ended up taking advice from the back of the box and made a type of spread/mousse with mayonnaise, sour cream, dill, lemon and capers.
 I let it chill before making a sandwich, which was tasty, but a lot of work.
 I probably won’t buy it again, but would keep in mind for an ingredient in a crowd-pleasing dip or on canapés.

 When in doubt I can always rely on a can of albacore tuna in water, or yellowfin in oil.
 On my last trip to the supermarket I got a can of Genova brand yellowfin tuna in oil as well as two cans of Bumblebee brand Prime Fillet solid albacore.
-During the current pandemic, Bumblebee seems to be selling plenty of cans of tuna, every time I shop it is in short supply.
+Bumblebee seemed to be selling plenty of cans of tuna during the pandemic, they were in short supply for months.

 Bumblebee is my go-to brand and I find the Prime Fillet is worth paying a bit more for the quality and consistency.
 I had the good fortune to be invited out to visit the Bumblebee cannery in California last fall and after an impressive tour by VP Kevin McClain I stand by my choice in canned tuna.
 The quality and price of the Prime Fillet fit my budget, plus their product tracing and testing programs are impressive.